MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 and then apply the divergence projection.#footnote[In the unfortunate case where every entry of $v$ is nonpositive, we can fallback to the Euclidean simplex projection.]
 All together, this looks like #math.equation(block: true, numbering: "(1)", [ $ v arrow.l frac(max (0 , v), sum_j max (0 , v [j])) . $ ])<eq-nnpr>

 We will refer to @eq-nnpr as nonnegative projection and rescaling (NNPR).
-NNPR has the following implementation in BlockTensorDecomposition.jl.
+NNPR has the following implementation in BlockTensorFactorization.jl.

 ```julia
 l1scale! ∘ nonnegative!